ajank/Romulus/README.md

 install_github("ajank/Romulus")
 ```

-If you do not have the library ´devtools´ installed, please install it first:
+If you do not have the package `devtools´ installed, please install it first:

 ```R
 install.packages("devtools")
 ```

-#### References
+#### Citation

 At the moment, please cite Romulus as: